Fired CDC chief Susan Monarez warns senators that RFK Jr. is endangering public health

 She added that Kennedy told her “he spoke to the president every day about changing the childhood vaccination schedule.”

-Republican Sen. Bill Cassidy, who chairs the powerful health committee, listened intently as Monarez and Houry described conversations with Kennedy and his advisers.
+Republican Sen. Bill Cassidy, a physician who chairs the powerful health committee, listened intently as Monarez and Houry described conversations with Kennedy and his advisers.

 “To be clear, he said there was not science or data, but he still expected you to change schedule?”
 Cassidy asked.